zaoyang/30-days-of-vue/day-26/day-26.cq.md

 ## Writing tests

-The Vue CLI introduces a `tests/` directory adjacent to the `src/` directory for a scaffolded project that has either the `Unit Testing` or `E2E Testing` option selected during manual set-up.
+The Vue CLI introduces a `tests/` directory adjacent to the `src/` directory for a scaffolded project that has either the 'Unit Testing' or 'E2E Testing' option selected during manual set-up.

 ```shell
 testing-todo-mvc/